eyehere/aha/README.md

 ----------

-1. HTTP/TCP/UDP server support.Tt's easy to create a server application base on Aha;
+1. HTTP/TCP/UDP server support.Tt's easy to create a server application base on Aha framework;

-2. HTTP/TCP/UDP client pool.In this case,you can make your third part request more efficient because of the reasons:
+2. HTTP/TCP/UDP client pool.In this case,you can make your third part request more efficient because of the reasons below:

 	- reduced three times handshark when connect;
 	- reduced four times handshark when close;
 	- break through the limit of local port( if close immediately,the local port will wait 2MSL for reuse);

 3. multi clients concurrent support;

 4. MVC which contains loader,router,filter,dispatcher,action and config can use not only in http server,but also in tcp,udp server;
-	- loader:you can use it anywhere;
+	- loader:you can use it anywhere for classes autoload;
 	- router:recurive router depend on your router element and delemiter;
-	- filter:provided preRouter,postRouter,preDispatch,postDispatch for phase for your filer require,each pahse can redister more then one hook;
+	- filter:provided preRouter,postRouter,preDispatch,postDispatch phases for your filer requires,each pahse can register more then one hook;
-	- dispatcher:it contains all elements which you needed when appication development from you action;
+	- dispatcher:it contains all elements which you needed when appication development anywhere;
 	- action: your application actions must extend from this abstract class;
 	- config: it will load all config item on worker start;

-5. async log writter support;
+5. asynchronous log writter support;

-6. async redis client:
+6. asynchronous redis client:
 	- redis protocal support ;
 	- redis connection pool manager.
-	- It can also help you to put your redis request to queue when concurrent high;
+	- It can also help you to put your redis request to queue when concurrent higher then your system processing capability;

-7. async mysql query:
+7. asynchronous mysql query:
-	- async sql query;
+	- asynchronous sql query;
-	- Asynchronous transaction.More important,the next transaction can build sql depend on the prev transaction result by Anonymous function;
+	- Asynchronous transaction.More important,the next transaction can build sql depend on the prev transaction result by anonymous function;
 	- Asynchronous mysql connection manager;
-	- Asynchronous sql queue manager and trigger when concurrent high;
+	- Asynchronous sql queue manager and trigger when concurrent higher then your databases processing capability;;

 # Introduction #